Quickscribe Services Ltd.

 Medical devices that harness the power of artificial intelligence and machine learning (AI/ML) have the potential to revolutionize the field of healthcare.

 Jointly with the U.S. Food and Drug Administration (FDA) and the U.K's Medicines and Healthcare Products Regulatory Agency (MHPA), Health Canada identified ten guiding principles to inform the development of Good Machine Learning Practices (GMLP) in medical devices.
-Read the full article by Edona C. Vila, Keegan Boyd, Benjamin Fuhrmann with Borden Ladner Gervais.
+Read the full article by Edona C. Vila, Keegan Boyd and Benjamin Fuhrmann with Borden Ladner Gervais.

 Liberals Introduce Bill to Provide Sick Pay,